offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 * the filament material may have absorbed moisture, causing inconsistent extrusion.
 * first layer may have been squished (elephant foot), distorting holes_BS in that layer.
 * the hole_BS may be too small to accurately print - holes_BS with diameter close to the nozzle's size / holes_BS below 1mm.
-* the hole_BS may be fine, but may need to be chamfered (tapered lead-in) to accommodate the fastener.
+* the hole_BS may be fine, but may need to be chamfered_FC (tapered lead-in) to accommodate the fastener.
 * flow dynamics may need to be tuned.

 ```{seealso}